 where $A=r^4+r^2a^2+2ra^2$.
 The corresponding contravariant metric elements can thus be evaluated as,

-Hereafter, however, we drop all the '$eq$' subsripts for the sake of bravity.
-Any $g_{\mu\nu}$ or $g^{\mu\nu}$ will thus explicitly imply that the corresponding metric element has been evaluated on the equitorial plane.
-Using the cylindrical polar co-ordinate the corresponding metric on the equitorial plane can be expressed as, where $z=r\cos\theta$, $\omega=2ar/A$ and $g_{zz}=1$.
+Hereafter we drop all the `$eq$' subscripts for the sake of brevity.
+Any $g_{\mu\nu}$ or $g^{\mu\nu}$ will thus explicitly imply that the corresponding metric element has been evaluated on the equatorial plane.
+Using the cylindrical polar co-ordinate the corresponding metric on the equatorial plane can be expressed as, where $z=r\cos\theta$, $\omega=2ar/A$ and $g_{zz}=1$.